February 2022 / INVESTMENT INSIGHTS

 - Inflation and monetary policy are key macro factors that could drive near‑term volatility in equities, especially those trading at elevated valuations.

 - Our patient investment strategy remains focused on buying and holding the special companies that we believe can compound in value over the long term.

 - Near‑term challenges do not diminish long‑term opportunities driven by the transition to the cloud and the rise of e‑commerce and online advertising.

 Stock prices tend to follow a company’s earnings and free cash flow over the long term.
-This simple premise underpins our patient investment strategy, which seeks to identify and invest in the special businesses that we believe have the potential to compound value over an extended period by sustaining strong growth rates in a variety of macroeconomic environments.
+This simple premise underpins our patient investment strategy, which seeks to identify and invest in the rare businesses that we believe have the potential to compound value over an extended period by sustaining strong growth rates in a variety of macroeconomic environments.

 Taking the long view in a market fixated on the latest quarterly results and macroeconomic data can help us to uncover opportunities, typically in instances where our assessment of the potential durability of a company’s growth story may differ from the consensus view.
 However, we recognize that the disconnect between transient market sentiment and our view of long‑run business fundamentals can sometimes be painful for investors in the near term.